Employment Insurance (EI) and courses or training programs

 You are taking a course on your own initiative

 Taking a course or training program on your own initiative, without being directed to do so by a designated authority, does not automatically result in the loss of regular benefits.
 Although participation in a course is commendable, you must show that you are available to work while you are attending school.
 It is essential that you continue to look for work and that taking a course does not prevent you from being available to work or from accepting any appropriate offer of employment during normal working hours.
 You need to be ready to make all the necessary arrangements to hold a job or even drop the course if necessary.

 You need to notify us if you are taking a course or training program

-You must declare your participation in a course or a training program when you present your claim for benefits or when you are completing your report by Internet or by telephone.
-You can declare your participation in a course or a training program by completing and submitting the “Course or Training Program” form using MSCA.
+You must declare your participation in a course or a training program when you apply for benefits or when you are completing your report by Internet or by telephone.
+You can also declare your participation in a course or a training program by completing and submitting the "Course or Training Program" form using MSCA.